School of Theatre

 TPA 5315.
 Physics of Stage Machinery (3).
 This course examines the fundamentals of physics and Newton's Laws as they relate to stage machinery.
 The course discusses the application of these dynamics for prediction and understanding of motion of stage wagons, turntables or lifts and emphasizes the practical use of motors, winches, turntables, lifts and other stage mechanisms.

 TPA 5334.
-Period Pattern (3).
+Period Pattern-Pre-Victorian (3).
 Prerequisites: THE 5265 or instructor permission.
-Through historical research, students will examine the cut and construction of garments and changes of silhouette from the 14th century to the 19th century.
+Through historical research, students examine the cut and construction of garments and changes of silhouette from the 14th century through the 18th century.

 TPA 5335.
 Costume Design for Dance (3).
 This course is an advanced exploration into the costume design process as it relates to different dance venues, including modern, ballet and music theatre.
 Rendering techniques and dance apparel are examined.